ga-wdi-boston/wdi_3_web_hw_html_css/README.md

 * Cats
 * Internet Memes
 * Your favorite places in Boston/Cambridge
-* Your favorite parts of the 90s, when HTML was the hot new thing
+* Your favorite things from the 90s, when HTML was hot and new
 * A review of what we've learned about HTML and CSS so far